Entity Resolution Software: What to Look For in an Enterprise Solution | MatchLogic

 7. Auditability and Data Lineage

-Every merge, link, and survivorship decision should be logged with a timestamp, the user or rule that triggered it, and the data values involved.
-This is not optional for organizations subject to SOX Section 404 (internal controls over financial reporting) or GDPR Article 5 (data accuracy principle).
-Ask vendors to demonstrate their audit trail: can you trace a golden record back to every source record that contributed to it?
+Every merge, link, and survivorship decision should be logged with a timestamp, the rule or user that triggered it, and the values involved, so a golden record traces back to every source record that built it.

 8. Total Cost of Ownership